Architecture of Taiwan: Dutch and Spanish settlement (1624–1662)

 The 16th century was a time of Western naval navigation, exploration and trade and also the shifting of power from the Ming dynasty to the Qing dynasty.
-Most of the architecture in Taiwan from this period were dominated by fortresses, primarily the Dutch Fengguiwei Fort, Fort Zeelandia, Fort Provintia in the south and the Spanish Fort San Salvador (聖薩爾瓦多城), Fort San Domingo to the north.
+Most of the architecture in Taiwan from this period were dominated by fortresses, primarily the Dutch Fengguiwei Fort, Fort Zeelandia, Fort Provintia in the south and the Spanish Fort San Salvador (聖薩爾瓦多城), Fort Santo Domingo to the north.
 The Dutch used red bricks in construction while the Spanish used stone.
 Both sides made use of ports and constructed fortresses to consolidate their power on the island.
 The fortresses were square shaped with an additional side for the installment of artillery.
 This period saw Taiwan architecture enter the peak of Western colonization.
 Such structures from this period represent the first generation of architectural works and is now listed as a world heritage by the Republic of China government.